 Love perfecting your pool or ping-pong skills?
 Your space might not be huge, but if you make a pool or ping-pong table the focal point of the room, you’ll be able to hone your skills and still enjoy your space.

-Turning your basement into a man cave?
+There are but a few necessities for basement man caves, should you decide to transform this space into one.
 Being on your own floor gives you an added noise buffer.
 Get ready to armchair quarterback as loud as you want or blast that blockbuster action flick in stereo sound with less of a chance of disturbing the family.

 As long as you have a designated space, you can create a really great man cave in your basement—even if you can’t lock in the entire basement just for you.
 Room dividers can help effectively partition an area that’s yours alone.
 Some even have shelving on one side to give you extra space to house your trophies, sports memorabilia, or gaming supplies.